Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Comparisons with other models

 \subsection{Test results}

-We estimate Bayes Factors for twelve short (five-year) time intervals for accurate estimation of $\pi(\V^{(t_1,t_2)})$ and $\pi(\K^{(t_1,t_2)})$.
-We use the same time intervals for the Plackett-Luce analysis in \app~\ref{app:pl-mix-elpd}.
-There is little change in seniority in these short time intervals (seniority-rank and bishop-label are colinear) so seniority effects were set to $\beta_r=0,\ r=1,...,\Sb$ in the fitted partial order model.
+Bayes Factors $B_{\V,\H}$ and $B_{\K,\H}$ measuring the evidence for VSP poset-models and Bucket-Order models are defined in \sec~\ref{vsp-bucket-testing-methods}.
+We estimate these on the same twelve short (five-year) time intervals we used for the Plackett-Luce analysis in \app~\ref{app:pl-mix-elpd} for accurate estimation.
+The seniority covariate is a near-constant in these short time intervals so seniority effects were set to $\beta_r=0,\ r=1,...,\Sb$ in the fitted poset model.
 The likelihood $p_{(U)}$ in \eq~\ref{eq:lkd-noisy-up} was used.
 For analysis in interval $[t_1,t_2]$, we take $K$, the dimension of $U^{(t)}_j$, to be $\lfloor \frac{1}{2} \max_{t\in[t_1,t_2]}m_t\rfloor$.
-All other prior distributions are as summarised in \sec~\ref{sec:time-series-posterior}.
+The prior for $\rho$ is $\mbox{Beta}(1,1/6)$ and otherwise as \sec~\ref{sec:time-series-posterior}.

 Results are given in Table~\ref{tab:vsp-bucket-BF} in \app~\ref{app:vsp-bucket-BF} and plotted in \fig~\ref{fig:vsp-bucket-BF}.
-Each point is an independent MCMC run.
-The prior probabilities $\pi(h\in\V^{(t_1,t_2)})$ and $\pi(h\in\B^{(t_1,t_2)})$ in Table~\ref{tab:vsp-bucket-BF} are surprisingly large given the sparsity of VSPs and Bucket Orders.
-This give insight on our prior for partial orders, which must promote VSPs and Bucket Orders.
-In retrospect, this is an acceptable representation of prior belief: the rules forming VSP-orders and Bucket Orders compare groups rather than actors and seem historically plausible; our process can leave the space of VSPs when the data demand it.

-As \fig~\ref{fig:vsp-bucket-BF} shows, the data generally favour partial orders (or are neutral) except for the interval 1118-1122.
-We conclude that Bucket Orders and VSP models may be acceptable over some short time intervals, effectively ``fixed time''.
-Experiments with longer time intervals (not reported) give more extreme Bayes factors rejecting VSP and Bucket Orders.
+Each pair of points is an independent MCMC run.
+The prior probabilities $\pi(h\in\V^{(t_1,t_2)})$ and $\pi(h\in\B^{(t_1,t_2)})$ in Table~\ref{tab:vsp-bucket-BF} are surprisingly large given the sparsity of VSPs and Bucket Orders, so our prior for posets must favor VSPs and Bucket Orders.
+The rules forming VSP-orders and Bucket Orders compare groups rather than actors in a socially plausible way, so this may be a good thing.
+As \fig~\ref{fig:vsp-bucket-BF} shows, the data favour partial orders or are neutral, except for 1118-1122, so Bucket Orders and VSPs may be acceptable over some short time intervals.
+In some intervals VSPs and Bucket Orders are rejected (1080-1084 and around 1132-1134).
+The evidence for posets visible in \fig~\ref{fig:vsp-bucket-BF} will accumulate over longer time series.